multiversx/mx-docs/docs/developers/guard-accounts.md

 # For developers

-If you are a developer and you understand what a transaction is, what fields it contains and how a signing of a transaction happens you may be interested by the technical aspects of the implementation.  can be achieved by adding another field in the transaction structure for a second signature, and defining the option to flag the transactions that are supposed to be executed/verified as multisig transactions.
-The option field in the transaction is currently used to differentiate between transactions where the signature should be verified over the marshaled transaction and transactions where the signature should be verified over the hash of the transaction, but additional options could be defined.
+If you are a developer and you understand what a transaction is, what fields it contains and how a signing of a transaction happens you may be interested in the technical aspects of the implementation.
+On top of a regular transaction, 2 fields must be filled in:
+- `guardian` - representing the address of the Guadian that has to co-sign the transaction
+- `guardianSignature` - representing the the signature computed by the guardian Also, some other fields have to be altered:
+- `version` needs to be at least `2`
+- `options` needs to have the second least significant bit set to `1`.
+For example: `0011` _bin_ = `3` _dec_

 The full activation of the extra protection requires two actions: